onyango-granton/net-again/README.md

    - View profile, including past requested services.

 2. **Company**:
-   - Register with email, username, field of work, and password.
+   - Register with email, usernamMachinese, field of work, and password.
    - Create and manage services based on their field of expertise.
    - View profile, including all provided services.